Pregnancy Skincare 101: A Step-by-Step Guide

 Hyperpigmentation and Melasma

 Those dark patches on your face?
 That's melasma, also known as the "mask of pregnancy."
-Hormones trigger increased melanin production, causing darker spots around your forehead, cheeks, and upper lip.
+Hormonal changes often lead to increased melanin production, causing darker spots around your forehead, cheeks, and upper lip.
 Your existing moles and freckles might also appear darker.

 Dryness and Sensitivity

 Even if you've never had sensitive skin before, pregnancy can change that.
 Your skin barrier might become compromised, leading to increased dryness, itching, and sensitivity to products you've used for years.
-This is when gentle, hypoallergenic skincare for pregnancy becomes your best mate.
+This is when gentle, hypoallergenic products become your go-to.

 Building a safe skincare routine doesn't mean starting from scratch—it's about making smart swaps and being mindful of ingredients.
-The key is keeping things simple whilst still addressing your skin's needs.
+Here's the thing—consistency is everything while still addressing your skin's needs.
 Safe skincare for pregnant women focuses on gentle, effective ingredients that won't harm you or your baby.

 Gentle Cleansing

-Your cleanser sets the tone for your entire routine.
+Your cleanser kicks off your whole skincare vibe.
 Opt for mild, soap-free cleansers that won't strip your skin's natural oils.
-Cream or lotion cleansers work brilliantly for dry skin, whilst gentle foaming cleansers suit oily skin types.
+Cream or lotion cleansers work worth a try for dry skin, whilst gentle foaming cleansers suit oily skin types.
 Avoid harsh scrubs or anything with strong fragrances.

 Effective Toning